 This version was courtesy of NetGalley.
 Thank you for letting me read this!

-From spreading positivity to traveling and everything in between
+Life, knitting, and everything in between

 You must be logged in to post a comment.